Here are the main steps involved when applying for a K-1 fiance visa:

-Two to three weeks after mailing your petition, you will receive a notice of action (NOA1) in the mail indicating the USCIS has received your petition.
+Two to three weeks after mailing your petition, you will receive a notice of action (NOA1) in the mail indicating USCIS has received your petition.
 You do nothing at this step.

-Usually, between 5 and 7 months after mailing your petition, you will receive a notice of action (NOA2) in the mail indicating the USCIS has approved, denied or requests additional evidence for your petition.
+Usually, between 8 and 10 months after mailing your petition, you will receive a notice of action (NOA2) in the mail indicating USCIS has approved, denied or requests additional evidence for your petition.
 If approved, you do nothing at this step.
 If you are denied, there are a few options you can take.
 If you receive an RFE, you need to respond to it with the evidence requested.

 The service center that handled your petition (either Vermont or California) forwards your case to the State Department’s NVC (National Visa Center).
 This will happen within two weeks of your approval.
-The NVC will run a security check on your fiance.
+The NVC will run a security check on your fiancé.
 You will not receive anything in the mail at this point.
-If you want to verify that the NVC has received you file, call them at 603-334-0700 or email them at NVCINQUIRY@state.gov.
-You do nothing at this step.
+If you want to verify that the NVC has received your file, call them at 603-334-0700 or email them at [email protected] You do nothing at this step.

 If your fiancé's security check comes back clean, your approved K1 visa petition will be routed to the Bureau of Consular Affairs.
 The Bureau of Consular Affairs will send your file to the U.S. Embassy in your fiancé’s country via DHL.
 You do nothing at this step.